-INDIAN RIVER COUNTY — The deaths of a man and woman whose bodies were found at a fish farm where they planned a sexual tryst last year has been ruled as accidental, authorities reported.
+INDIAN RIVER COUNTY — The deaths of a man and woman whose bodies were found at a fish farm where the two planned to meet last year has been ruled as accidental, authorities reported.

 The case, authorities said, is now closed.